wbeebe/julia/README.md

 # Julia

-A collection of Julia projects using Atom and Juno for editing and testing on macOS and VI with Julia plugins on Raspbian Buster.
+A collection of Julia projects tested on macOS and Raspbian Buster 64-bit.

+## Update 7 November 2020

+Biden Wins!
+Also, all scripts have been tested with Julia 1.5.2.

+## Update 19 August 2019

 Note that as of August 2019 all the applications are using Julia 1.2.0 RC3.

-## Update 19 August 2019

 * Four more updated Julia examples added (11 through 14).
 * simple.dat data file for 11_input_and_output.jl